rodneyshupe/Cookbook/Recipes/SoupsAndStews/ChiliFaithsSimple.rst

 Directions
 ----------

-1. In a medium high pan, fry beef and onions until meat is browned.
+1. Fry beef and onions in a medium-high pan until the meat is browned.
-2. Add beef and onions to slow cooker, stir in all other ingredients and set slow cooker to med and cook for at least 8 hours.
+2. Add beef and onions to the slow cooker, stir in all other ingredients, set to medium, and cook for at least 8 hours.